gumosun/CardGame_of_Thrones/proposal.md

 Initial thoughts on game structure

-(Write out what challenges you expect to encounter, or ideas you want to come up with)
+It's challenging to build up the AI

 Phases of Completion